HSG-AIML-Teaching/ML2022-Lab/README.md

 Your Machine Learning Teaching Team

+## Course Logistics

+- **Lectures:** Mondays 2:15 – 3:45PM CET, **Labs:** Mondays 4:15 – 5:45PM CET.
+Zoom links are posted on Canvas.
+- **Lecture Videos:** Will be posted on Canvas shortly after each lecture.
+These are unfortunately only accessible to enrolled HSG students.
+- **Office Hours:** To be announced.
+- **Announcements:** All course-related announcements and questions will happen on Canvas.

 ## Course Code Lab Notebooks ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

 This table lists all lab session and coding challenge session incl. the launchers of the corresponding notebooks.
 We aim to upload each lab notebooks the day before the lab respectively.